FAQs pertaining to the application instructions can be found here.

 Each field (e.g., Africa or Early Modern Europe) sets its own guidelines for how much language an applicant should already have at time of entry into the program.
 For most fields there are no hard and fast rules, but it is clearly advantageous for an individual to enter with as much relevant foreign language preparation as possible, so that once in the program s/he can spend less time on language acquisition and more time on history subject matter.
 The foreign language requirement for graduate students in history varies from one to four languages, depending on the field.
 Our graduate students aim to fulfill one language by the end of the second year.
 They must fulfill all required languages before they can take the orals and advance to PhD candidacy (by the end of the third or fourth year, depending on field).
 Prospective applicants should keep these guideposts in mind when planning their pre-graduate language training.

 Further, the reviewers do look favorably upon evidence on an academic transcript that the applicant is capable of handling foreign language courses.
 A couple of fields have clearly defined their language prerequisites for entry into the program.
 For example, applicants hoping to enter the field of Medieval history should already have Latin at the intermediate-level upon entry.
 Applicants to Ancient Greece or Rome should have Ancient Greek and Latin – at least two years of one of these ancient languages and three years of the other.
-For more information about the language requirements go to: Language requirements and Language Fulfillment.
+For more information about the language requirements, see the appropriate field guide(s) in Higher Degrees.

 Are there special or additional application requirements for international students?